sfigg/commercialization-public/docset/manufacture/iot/add-a-driver-to-an-image.md

       </AdditionalFMs>
     ```

-3. Add the FeatureID for your file and reg key:
+3. Add the FeatureID for your driver:

     ``` syntax
     <OEM>